stellaexp/data-centric-development-project/README.md

 The website should be as intuitive as possible with clear points of interaction.
 Please find wireframes located in the ‘user research’ folder in the project.

+## Database schema

+The structure of the db w

 ## Features
+The main purpose of the project, as set out in the brief, was to demonstrate CRUD functionality.

 ## Existing Features
 * Feature 1 - login - user can 'login' and username is saved for the session.